paescebu/CustomKeyboardKit/README.md

     - Doesn't even have to be a keyboard, **build literally anything that pops up for focused text fields!**
 - Can play native iOS/iPadOS keyboard sounds and haptic feedback
 - Use it in UIKit or SwiftUI
-- Interact with the focused text using the UITextDocumentProxy closure parameter
+- Interact with the focused text via the UITextDocumentProxy closure parameter
-- Use it parallelly to any native keyboard
+- Use it in parallel to any native keyboard
 - Works with SwiftUI's new `scrollDismissesKeyboard(:)` modifiers etc.
 - Works flawlessly on iOS and iPadOS
 - Works with the native `onSubmit` modifier, but behaviour can be fully customized by using `onCustomSubmit` instead